The Missing Piece

 (To achieve A, I need C)

 D: NOT stay quiet in leadership meetings.
-NOT defer to whoever spoke last.

-(To have B, I need D)
+(To have B, I want D)

-D′: Stay quiet in leadership meetings and defer to whoever spoke last.
+D′: Stay quiet in leadership meetings.

-(To have C, I need D′)
+(To have C, I want D′)

 The Conflict: D and D′ are mutually exclusive.
 I can't stay quiet AND not stay quiet at the same time.